rvounik/out-of-bounds/README.md

 - title screen
 - option screen
-- psseudo-3d projection
+- pseudo-3d projection
 - player rotation
 - side panels that can be hidden
 - club selection
+- trophy texts
+- unfinished swing / power meter (but it is functional)
-- a very crude ball trajectory that is far from finished
+- very crude ball trajectory logic that defies the laws of gravity
 - music, sound effects

 rvo, 2020